Shih Kien: Career

 In 1940, Shih officially entered the entertainment industry as an apprentice of the Cantonese opera makeup artist Sit Kok-Sin, before becoming an actor.
 Shih starred as a Japanese secret agent in his debut film Flower in the Sea of Blood that year.

 Nine years later, Shih was invited by film director Wu Pang to work with him on a series of Wong Fei-hung-related films.
 Shih gained fame for his portrayal of the villains in those films, and continued to play the role of the antagonist in several films during the first 20 years of his career.
 Shih's iconic "villain laughter" in the films was later mimicked and parodied by several actors.

 In 1973, Shih was chosen to portray the villain in Bruce Lee's martial arts movie Enter the Dragon, in which he played Han, a one-handed triad boss who is highly skilled in martial arts (his character's voice was provided by Keye Luke).
-His character had a final showdown with Lee's character in the ending climax of the film.
+His character had a final showdown with Lee's character in the climax of the film.

 In 1975, Shih joined the Hong Kong television station TVB, and appeared in several wuxia-themed television series, playing villains most of the time.
 However, he had also played the roles of gentlemanly, kind and fatherly characters, such as: Cheung Mo-kei's godfather Tse Shun in The Heaven Sword and Dragon Saber (1978), Lung Koon-sam in The Good, the Bad and the Ugly (1979), So Tai-pang in The Brothers (1980), and a grandfather in The Feud of Two Brothers (1986).
 Shih also shone in dramatic roles in non-wuxia films as well, such as Hong Kong 1941.
 Later in his career, Shih took on a comedic role with Jackie Chan in The Young Master.

 In 1980, Shih was invited to participate in filming a television commercial to promote Ricola's mint candy products with his popular image as a villain.